This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 It was a Hegemony, the upper, civilized class ruling over a secondary class, a semi-constructed class at the bottom.
 They identified with colors; The top with Gold, middle with Silver, and the elected group at the end was commonly considered Bronze.
 She lived in the Silver class, having a family consisted of a grandmother, grandfather, three uncles, seven aunts, a brother, and a mother and father.
 Many of these people held tight to the Bronze class, poor and not fully educated to their greatest abilities.
 They all, however, worked hard for the succession of the two children.

 He wasn’t that much older than her.
 A few eons, at the most, but still enough to be her brave ‘knight’.
 He protector, her guardian.
 He was an angel, as some said, with his beach blonde hair with dark hazel roots, eyes as blue as the feathers of a bird, and he was her angel.
 He loved to tell stories.
-He loved to tell stories of the big, giant dragon named Rea, and the boy named Bill, who went on mighty adventures with a sword that was yellow and hair that was blue.
+He loved to tell stories of the big, giant dragon and a boy who went on mighty adventures with a sword that was yellow and hair that was blue.
 She’d laugh, then tell him a story of her own.

 Stories, he figured, were the images we wish we could be, the dust of our hope creeping away from our bodies as we breathe.
 They were good at telling stories.
 They came up with one which they expanded, which would grow farther than they thought: